frankswu/docs-1/getting_started.md

-When you launch something that uses Mozart, uses hardware-accelerated graphics, or if you build the [default](https://fuchsia.googlesource.com/topaz/+/master/packages/default) package (which will boot into the Fuchsia System UI), Fuchsia will enter "graphics mode", which will not display any of the text shells.
+When you launch something that uses Mozart, uses hardware-accelerated graphics, or if you build the [default](https://fuchsia.googlesource.com/topaz/+/master/packages/default) package (which will boot into the Fuchsia System UI), Dahlia will enter "graphics mode", which will not display any of the text shells.
 In order to use the text shell, you will need to enter "console mode" by pressing Alt-Escape.
 In console mode, Alt-Tab will have the behavior described in the previous section, and pressing Alt-Escape again will take you back to the graphical shell.